As a Baldrige Examiner® you will

-Serving on the Board of Examiners requires training for and completion of an Independent Review and a Consensus Review of an award application, typically about 200 hours between April and August.
-Additionally, 25-30% of our examiners complete a site visit, a commitment of up to an additional 150 hours during September and October, including a seven-day virtual meeting with an award applicant and completing a team report for the applicant.
+Serving on the Board of Examiners requires extensive training for and completion of Virtual Evaluation of an award application, typically about 150 hours between April and August.
+Additionally, 25-30% of our examiners complete a site visit, a commitment of up to an additional 100 hours during September and October.
+A site visit includes five days of virtual interviews and possible travel to the applicant's work site.
 While participating in a site visit is a large time commitment, we strongly encourage our examiners to be available for site visit work.
 Most of our examiners say that the site visit is the most rewarding part of an examiner's work.

 (including planning, preparation, consensus calls, applicant calls, and post-call work)

 Site visit preparation